Sector agreements and wage exemptions for AEWV workers

 Wage exemptions

-The tourism and hospitality sector has a temporary exemption that allows them to pay less than the February 2023 median wage rate for some roles for a limited time.
+The tourism and hospitality sector had a temporary exemption that allowed them to pay less than NZD $29.66 an hour.

 AEWV minimum skill requirement exemptions

-Some workers may not need to provide evidence showing that they meet our minimum skill requirements for the AEWV.
-Their role may be exempt from these requirements if it is part of the:
+You may not need to provide evidence showing you meet minimum skill requirements for the AEWV, if your job was part of the:

 - meat processing sector agreement